seung0708/calorie_calculator/notes.md

     [] When you look back at your commits with git log, the messages should describe each change [] Don't include changes in a commit that aren't related to the commit message []

-table
-    button that displays the table of calories by gender some kind of classification

--maybe have total_calories in the Goal object.
--instead of activity_level, actually have a goal attribute (e.g. "exercise 1-2 times a week") -calculate :total_calories in Goals.
--display the current users goals and not someone else's

-take the users info and calculate their BMI from there I create a new form where I take their weight loss goal and